jose16790/E2E-Testing-QA-Assignment-QWIC/README.md

 Once the message displays as "Application is running" follow below steps

-2. Open a new command prompt and navigate to the downloaded folder "E2E Testing" using 'cd' command Ex : cd C:\Users\jose\E2E Testing
+2. Open a new command prompt and navigate to the folder "e2e-testing" in the downloaded repo, using 'cd' command Ex : cd C:\Users\jose\E2E Testing for QA Assignment - QWIC\e2e-testing

 3. Execute the Test Suite using the below command (The JSON mentioned below is the executable file for Newman, generated from postman tests I've written)